 To complete a year, a student should attend at least 80 % of the school days over the year.
 Please plan family vacations and visits ahead of time to avoid interruptions to your child's learning.

 Students should arrive on campus no later than 08.45 in time for their first lesson at 09.00.
 Please do not bring your child to school before 08.30 as we are unable to provide supervision.
-Students are to remain in school until 15.30 unless specific written permission to leave the campus has been granted.
+Students are allowed to leave the campus only after the special permission is signed by the PYP office. (permission slip needs to be signed before 3:15.